dplastico/dplastico.github.io/_posts/2021-10-17-Learning-Double-Restrictions:The-house-of-plastic-cake.md

 malloc(0xb8, p64(0)*19+p64(0x91)+p8(0x80))# 0x80 is modified to point forwards in the heap where the overwritten libc pointer is
 ```

-* **6.-** Request 2 chunks to clear the tcachebin list, and the the chunk will be served from the stdout address, using the technique described [here](https://vigneshsrao.github.io/posts/babytcache/) you will get a leak, even when the binary does not have any read function
+* **6.-** Request 2 chunks to clear the tcachebin list, and the the chunk will be served from the stdout address, using the technique described before,[again, here](https://vigneshsrao.github.io/posts/babytcache/), you will get a leak.

 * **7.-** You can now repeat the steps of the house of botcake to create an overlapped chunk, but this time you can modify the FD of the overlapped chunk in the tcache with the address of the free hook